VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

    other models.

 1. **Isolation Forest**
-   Detects anomalies in *multivariate data* using binary trees.
+   Detects anomalies using binary trees.
+It works both for univariate and multivariate data.
+Be aware of about [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) in case of multivariate data.
+Don't use single multivariate model if you expect your queries to return many time series of less datapoints that the number of vectors returned.

    The algorithm has a linear time complexity and a low memory requirement, which works well with high-volume data.
 See [scikit-learn.org documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) for Isolation Forest.

 ### Examples